How to start a blog in 7 steps

-Now head on over to your favorite domain registrar (ahem, GoDaddy) to buy it.
+Now head on over to a domain registrar to buy it.
 Once you’ve registered your domain name, no one else on earth may use it.
 Consider it your own private piece of digital real estate.

 Search for the perfect domain name for your blog

-Although some of these platforms have improved their customization, it’s significantly harder to change the background code on other blog builders.
+Although some of the free platforms have improved their customization, it’s significantly harder to change the background code on other blog builders.
 You don’t get nearly the versatility and power to change your site as WordPress allows.

 Both community support and customer service seem limited as well because these are free platforms and they don’t have to care about you.
 In fact, when I had trouble with my free blog, I managed to find a customer support number, and they literally said to me that they couldn’t assist me because I had no purchased products on file with them.

-To be fair, there are loads of free “how-to” guides on forums for the free builders.
+To be fair, there are loads of free “how-to” guides on forums and YouTube for the free builders.
 But they aren’t always easy to understand, and they can be frustrating to implement.